 The Amount of International Students at CUW

-There is a medium sized community of about 531 international students at Concordia University - Wisconsin representing at least -1 countries.
-Click on the CUW International Student Page for more information.
+There is a relatively large community of about 695 international students at Concordia University - Wisconsin representing at least -1 countries.
+To learn more, see the CUW International Student Page.

 What is the Age Range of the Students?